|Degree:||Bachelor of Science (B.S.)|

 |Students must complete sufficient 1000/2000 level electives to complete at least 60 semester hours in the lower division.
 Current UWF students may use elective courses at any level (1000-4000) to meet this elective requirement.||1|

-A Minor in Mathematics requires completion of 15 sh approved by the mathematics department in courses beyond the level of MAC 2313 Analytic Geometry and Calculus III.
+A Minor in Mathematics requires completion of the calculus sequence in addition to the completion of 15 sh approved by the Department of Mathematics and Statistics in courses beyond the level of MAC 2313 Analytic Geometry and Calculus III.
 A list of approved courses may be obtained from the department.
 A grade of C- or better is required for each of these courses, including the calculus sequence.
 Mathematics majors may not earn this minor.